home-assistant/companion.home-assistant/docs/notifications/basic.md

 | `critical` | [Critical notifications](critical.md) | Yes, even mute |

 :::note ![iOS](/assets/iOS.svg) Requirement
-`time-sensitive` requires an app update for iOS 15 coming out later this year.
+`time-sensitive` requires iOS-2021.10 or later.
 :::

 You can read more about these levels in the [Apple documentation](https://developer.apple.com/design/human-interface-guidelines/ios/system-capabilities/notifications/).